ceteri/exelixi/README.md

 _Fossil Record_:
 an archive of Individuals which did not survive, persisted to durable storage and used to limit ergodic behaviors.

+## Implementation
-### Implementation For Scalability
+### Design For Scalability

-To implement a GA in Exelixi, simply extend two classes in Python.
+To implement a [GA] in Exelixi, simply extend two classes in Python.
 First, subclass the _Individual_ class to customize the following operations:
 * randomly generate a feature set
 * handle codex for serializing a feature set
 * mutate a feature set
 * breed a pair of parents to produce a child
 * calculate (or approximate) a fitness function

 Individuals get represented as key/value pairs.
 The value consists of a tuple (fitness value, generation) and the key is constructed from a feature set.